imraymondlee/blockloyalty/README.md

 # BlockLoyalty
-BlockLoyalty is a customer loyalty stamp card DApp (Decentralized Application) built on the Ethereum blockchain using smart contracts.
-Owners can assign stamp cards to customers and give them a stamp per purchase.
-On the tenth visit, the customer can redeem it for a free item just like regular stamps.
+BlockLoyalty is a customer loyalty card DApp (Decentralized Application) built on the Ethereum blockchain using smart contracts.
+Owners can assign loyalty cards to customers and give them a stamp per purchase.
+On the tenth visit, the customer can redeem it for a free item just like traditional paper loyalty cards.

 ## Running BlockLoyalty Locally
 There are a few things that need to be set up to have it running.